KSP-KOS/KSLib/doc/lib_pid.md

 // This file is distributed under the terms of the MIT license, (c) the KSLib team

+## Notice:
+  This library file has been superseded by the kOS inbuilt PIDloop() function.
+  It is maintained for example purposes only, please see the kOS documentation for more.

 ## lib_pid

 A library of routines to implement a simple generic PID controller.